 pepitas, lime crema (1/2 cup full fat plain greek yogurt or sour cream mixed with the juice of a lime and a pinch of salt)

 Preheat the oven to 400°.
 Place the squash and carrots on a rimmed baking sheet and drizzle with 1 tbsp avocado oil.
-Add 1 tsp cumin, 1 tsp smoked paprika, the cinnamon, a few cranks of black pepper and 1 tsp kosher salt and toss to coat.
+Add 1 tsp kosher salt and some black pepper and toss to coat.
 Spread the veggies in an even layer and roast for 40-45 minutes, until softened and lightly browned.

 Heat 1 more tbsp of oil to the bottom of a large Dutch oven.
 Add the onion with a pinch of salt and sauté 5-7 minutes to soften.
-Add the garlic, chipotle chilies, and remaining spices and cook 2 minutes more.
+Add the garlic, chipotle chilies, and the spices and cook 2 minutes more.
 Add the roasted squash and carrots in along with the bay leaf and the stock.
-Season with 1-1/2 tsps more salt.
+Season with 1-1/2 tsp more salt and a bit more pepper.
 Bring the soup to a boil, then reduce to a simmer to cook on low 15 minutes.